WRMF

 WRMF (97.9 FM) is a commercial radio station in Palm Beach, Florida.
-It serves the West Palm Beach, Florida radio market.
+It serves the northern sections of the Miami metropolitan area, including West Palm Beach and Fort Lauderdale.
 The station airs a hot adult contemporary radio format and is owned by Hubbard Broadcasting.
 The studios and offices are on Northpoint Parkway in West Palm Beach.
 For the past three decades, WRMF has been at or close to #1 in the West Palm Beach radio market ratings.

 WRMF has an effective radiated power of 100,000 watts.
 The transmitter is in Lake Worth, west of U.S. Route 441.
 WRMF is licensed to broadcast in the HD Radio digital format.
-The HD2 subchannel simulcasts the talk radio format on sister station WFTL, while the HD3 subchannel carries Haitian Creole talk and contemporary hits from co-owned WPBR.
+The HD2 subchannel simulcasts the talk radio format on sister station WFTL.
+The HD3 subchannel carries Haitian Creole talk and contemporary hits from co-owned WPBR.
+The HD4 subchannel carries a caribbean radio format.

 History

 WQXT-FM, WWOS

-On March 17, 1957, the station signed on as WQXT-FM, the FM counterpart to WQXT (now WPBR), under the ownership of the Flame Radio & TV Corporation..
+On March 17, 1957, the station signed on as WQXT-FM, the FM counterpart to WQXT (now WPBR), under the ownership of the Flame Radio & TV Corporation.
 They simulcast a full service middle of the road format of adult popular music and news, with national shows from the ABC Radio Network.
 The studios were located on Lake Worth Beach.

 In 1963, WQXT-AM-FM were sold to Fairfax Broadcasting.
-The following year, the FM station's call sign was changed to WWOS, standing for "Wonderful World of Stereo," when the station began broadcasting in FM stereo full time.
+The following year, the FM station's call sign was changed to WWOS, standing for Wonderful World of Stereo," when the station began broadcasting in FM stereo full time.
 In 1971, the simulcast with WQXT ended, as WWOS switched to Progressive Rock using the call letters WMUM for "The Mother."